Kezanwar/justLendCampaign/README.md

 - Absolutelty 0 responsiveness implemented, literally not one media query unfortunately.
 This decision was made because I probably gave myself too much to do and ended up spending the whole time building out components, wouldnt have got all the sections finished if i spent time dealing with responsiveness & the debugging that comes along with it.
 So unfortunately will only look as intended on a 13" Macbook Pro using Chrome as thats what ive built it with.

-- No backend, started the project off using a react/express boiler plate project, ended up splitting it into a fresh create-react-app because i realised i probablky wont ave time to build out the express/mongoDB back end and also ive never tried to host a react/express app on firebase, thought it would be better to just stick to what i know with hosting a static site on firebase
+- No backend, started the project off using a react/express boiler plate project, ended up splitting it into a fresh create-react-app because i realised i probablky wont ave time to build out the express/mongoDB back end.
+Also, ive never tried to host a react/express app on firebase, thought it would be better to just stick to what i know with hosting a static site on firebase

 - There are a few more things but will discuss in the interview!